We live in an attention economy.

-A good sales pitch must have the following three components:
+A good sales pitch must have the following four components:

 A proficient salesperson also knows the value of time and should get the message across as concisely as possible.
 If the prospect seems interested, set up a meeting with them.